TYME Provides Business Update and Reports Fourth Quarter and Fiscal Year 2019 Financial and Operating Results

 - Initiate Part 2 of TYME-88-Panc pivotal trial for patients with 3rd-line pancreatic cancer: second half 2019

-- Report TYME-88-Panc Phase II clinical trial results in metastatic pancreatic cancer at major international medical meetings: third quarter 2019
+- Report Tyme-88-Panc Phase II clinical trial results in metastatic pancreatic cancer at major international medical meetings in third quarter 2019

 - Initiation of the first PanCAN Precision Promise(SM) adaptive pivotal trial in pancreatic cancer with SM-88 in second-line monotherapy: second half 2019